rishu-unique/Python_Basics/README.md

-# Riot Internship Python Projects 🚀
+# Internship Python Projects 🚀

 This repository is a collection of Python programs I created as part of my preparation for the **Riot Games Software Engineering Internship (Summer 2026)**.
 It includes well-organized, commented code covering everything from basic syntax to game-inspired projects.